mattbilson/bbl/README.md

 </pre>
 This will automatically convert the data-bbl-* elements to the translated values. innerHTML, values and texts of the various objects will be updated.

+Note that setting the resource will actually append entries in that resource file to the existing dictionary being used by bbl.
+This lets you have a generic translation file, and then overlay that will additional content for an application-specific language file.

+Use bbl.clear() to clear out the dictionary being used by bbl.

-You can swap out the language file at any time by using bbl.resource(resourceFile).
+You can swap out the language file at any time by using bbl.clear() and bbl.resource(resourceFile).

 You can also translate newly-added content by calling the following, which will translate all translatable elements in the DOM:
 <pre>